rethinkpriorities/methodology-statistics-design/README.md

 ### Using and building this Bookdown (proposed guidelines)

-- Add stuff to the Bookdown in a concise way, once its readable/useable.
+- Add stuff to the Bookdown in a concise way, once it's at least minimally readable/useable.
+(See distinct branches discussed below).
-- Non-core material: out-link to standalone pages/gists/blogdowns whatever and/or Bookdown ‘appendix’ sections and folding boxes for the non-core material
+- For non-core material: out-link to standalone pages/gists/blogdowns whatever and/or Bookdown ‘appendix’ sections and folding boxes for the non-core material
 - Link to these resources in Guru, but don't repeat this content there.
+- If an ideal guide to 'exactly what we want' exist elsewhere, just 'curate link it', Pete W-style, don't re-write the wheel

-*Key links for using 'these tools'*
+*Key links for tips on using 'these tools'*

 - [Reinstein's tips (from the EA barriers project)](https://daaronr.github.io/ea_giving_barriers/bookdown-appendix.html)
 - [Reinstein's 'bookdown+ template' repo](https://github.com/daaronr/dr-rstuff/tree/master/bookdown_template)